Bayesian modelling

 Markov Chain Monte Carlo (MCMC)

-Since we do not know what the “true” characteristics of the distributions, MCMC and HMC rely on different approaches to assess the structure of the distribution is.
+Technically, MCMC and HMC rely on different approaches to assess the structure of the distributions.

 Markov Chain Monte Carlo (MCMC)